shapeshed/jekyll.shapeshed.com/_posts/2010-08-30-setting-up-nodejs-and-npm-on-mac-osx.md

 Now you can visit http://127.0.0.1:8124/ with your favourite browser and you are up and running with server side JavaScript.

-At this point it is probably a good idea to consult the excellent [node.js documentation][4].
-This will help you understand what node.js is and what it can do.
+At this point it is probably a good idea to consult the excellent [Node.js documentation][4].
+This will help you understand what Node.js is and what it can do.

 ## Installing npm

-node.js is pretty low level so lots of people have created modules for node.
-Thankfully there is already a package manager for node in [npm][5] to help you manage these.
+Node.js is pretty low level so lots of people have created modules for Node.
+Thankfully there is already a package manager for Node in [npm][5] to help you manage these.

 For [various reasons][10] the package was recently removed from Homebrew so you'll need to install it manually.